 TCP, IP, and UDP: Understanding Internet Transport Protocols

-Compare TCP vs UDP, learn the three-way handshake, flow control, congestion control, and when to use each protocol for developers.
+Compare TCP vs UDP, learn the three-way handshake, flow control, congestion control, when to use each protocol, and how QUIC changes things.

 Networking uses a layered model.
 Each layer handles specific responsibilities: